Main illustration: James Heimer

 4. Focus on the job to be done, not the “no”

-As Intercom we discourage our support reps from simply saying, “You can’t do that at the minute, but we’ll pass it on as a feature request.”
+At Intercom, we discourage our support reps from simply saying, “You can’t do that at the minute, but we’ll pass it on as a feature request.”
 Granted, sometimes this response is the only one that makes sense.
-But more often not, there are ways we can help customers achieve the job they’re trying to do in a different way.
+But more often not, there are ways we can identify something realistic that the customer wants and help them achieve it in a different way.

 Our approach is to move the focus of the conversation from a specific feature to the customer’s goal.
 We’ll ask a few more probing questions to find out exactly what their objective is.
 Best case scenario, there’s an existing workaround.
 Worst case scenario, we’ll now have extra context to pass on to our product team.